wolffc/ddev-is-running/README.md

 the command `is-running` will print a notice and emit an exit code of 1 (failure) if the project is not running this makes it great to use in shell script like githooks where you might need to check if ddev is running

+## Installation

+use `ddev get wolffc/ddev-is-running` to get the latest version of the project

 ## Example usage

 ### Start the project if its not already running